Some Relief For Ukrainians Stuck In US After Biden Administration Offers Temporary Legal Status

-MIAMI (CBSMiami) – A tear-filled rendition of the Ukrainian national anthem Thursday night from Ilona Neserova.
+MIAMI (CBSMiami) – The Department of Homeland Security will allow Ukrainians who are in the United States to remain in the country under a form of humanitarian relief and that is great news for Ukrainians living in South Florida.

-Miss Ukraine Universe 2021, a U.S. citizen now living in America, never thought she’d find herself speaking at an anti-war rally.READ MORE: Lolita Will No Longer Be On Display At The Miami Seaquarium
+Miss Ukraine Universe 2021, Ilona Neserova, is a U.S. citizen now living in America.
+She never thought she’d find herself speaking at an anti-war rally but she did on Thursday night in South Florida.READ MORE: Florida Senate Passes Controversial Immigration Plan

 Right now, she was supposed to be far from here, sharing special bonding time with her mom.